xbach/docs/trezor-apps/bitex.rst

 .. image:: images/bitex02.png

-You will be asked to confirm the action on your TREZOR.
+You will be asked to confirm the action on your TREZOR..

 .. image:: images/bitex03.png

-and authenticate with your PIN.
+..and authenticate with your PIN.
 Note, that PIN is never asked again until you disconect the device.

 .. image:: images/bitex04.png

 And you are done!
-From now, you will be able to Sign in with TREZOR to your Bitex.la account and never again worry that your password might be stolen by a keylogger.
+From now on you will be able to Sign in with TREZOR to your Bitex.la account and never again worry that your password might be stolen by a keylogger.
 Go ahead and try it!

-Logout, go to the login page and select Sign-in with TREZOR.
+Log out, go to the login page and select Sign-in with TREZOR.

 .. image:: images/bitex05.png